edwinjeon/NBA-Salary-Prediction/README.md

 | Random Forest     | **\$4,199,705.10** | **0.7440**             |
 | Deep Learning     | \$4,931,571.61 | 0.6501             |

 **Random Forest** model outperforms the others with the lowest RMSE and highest R², indicating strong predictive power and better fit to the data.
 While Deep Learning also performs well, it slightly underperforms Random Forest in both metrics.
-However, there is a big room for improvement for enhancing Deep Learning model.

 ## 📷 Predictions